Mehdirben/gestion-de-budget/README.md

 4. Access the dashboard
 5. Click "Gestion de Budget" to manage your budget
 6. Add income and expenses, view statistics

-## Security Notes

-- Change `JWT_SECRET` in production
-- Use HTTPS in production
-- Consider adding rate limiting
-- Use environment variables for sensitive data

-## License

-MIT